 A timetable for media advertising will be discussed with the Department Head.
 Such advertising will include local/regional newspapers and appropriate regional publications to create a reasonable and diverse applicant pool from which to choose qualified applicants.

-On January 1, 2008 Human Resources launched an on-line applicant tracking system for staff openings.
-This tracking system streamlines the process by electronically collecting employment materials including employment applications, resumes, cover letters, and writing samples eliminating the traditional paper process.
+Our on-line applicant tracking system streamlines the search process by electronically collecting employment materials including employment applications, resumes, cover letters, and other related documents.

 - Distribute Applications Electronically: allows hiring managers and search committees to review application materials online and enter statuses to streamline the search.